novinsh/signaling_heroes/README.md

 ![Eric Doing Machine Learning for Ericsson](eric.png)

+## Task

+Classification of Attack/Non-attack messages based on dataset provided by the Ericsson.
-Challenge repository with dataset and instructions: https://github.com/dwmh/signaling_heroes
+The Challenge repository with dataset and instructions: https://github.com/dwmh/signaling_heroes

 ## Models: